spiral/docs/docs/en/queue/configuration.md

 # Queue — Getting started

-The Spiral Framework provides support for background PHP processing and a queue system for both the Web and GRPC bundles.
+Spiral provides support for background PHP processing and a queue system for both the Web and GRPC bundles.
 This feature is available out of the box and allows you to work with a variety of message brokers including:

 - [Kafka](https://roadrunner.dev/docs/plugins-jobs#kafka-driver),